mbandara24/Electricity-Price-Forecasting/README.md

 ![](mlp.png)

-Below are examples of error statistical metrics of the model predictions.
+Below are box plots showing the error distribution over the test set for each model variant.
+Best result with 75% of predictions having an error less than ~ $36

 ![](mae.png)